Wellbeing & Self Care Workshops 2026

 Cosy Consensual Cuddles

-A gently held and facilitated space for consensual, platonic touch, supporting wellbeing, relaxation, nervous system regulation, and a sense of belonging.
+Gently held and facilitated spaces for consensual platonic touch, supporting wellbeing, relaxation, integration, nervous system regulation, and a sense of belonging.
 Participants are guided to give and receive touch in a way that feels safe, inclusive, and nourishing.

-Within this structured environment, you’ll practice expressing your needs and communicating boundaries with clarity and kindness, helping build confidence and connection in a respectful setting.
+Within this structured environment, you’ll practise expressing your needs and communicating boundaries with clarity and kindness, helping build confidence and connection in a respectful setting, with awareness at its core.

 From Movement to Stillness : Nervous System Soothing Jam